pingcap/docs/tidb-cloud/migrate-from-mysql-using-aws-dms.md

 ## Step 4.
 Create a database migration task

 1. In the AWS DMS console, go to the [Data migration tasks](https://console.aws.amazon.com/dms/v2/home#tasks) page.
 Switch to your region.
-Then click **Create task** in the upper right corner of the window.
+Then click **Create task** in the upper-right corner of the window.

     ![Create task](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-create-task.png)